Robust Independent Validation of Experiment and Theory: Rivet version 3: New features

-For diffractive analyses with a tagged forward proton, the issues are similar in principle to those associated with identifying the scattered lepton, but in practice the highest rapidity proton is always identified by the |DISDiffHadron| projection.
+\paragraph{Defining diffraction and its kinematics} For diffractive analyses with a tagged forward proton, the issues are similar in principle to those associated with identifying the scattered lepton, but in practice the highest rapidity proton is always identified by the |DISDiffHadron| projection.
 In other diffractive analyses, the diffractive final state is identified by the presence of a rapidity gap amongst the hadrons.
 A |DISRapidityGap| projection exists to facilitate this.